-You can see the portfolio of the ongoing projects by zooming out of the day-to-day tasks at Asana.
-The portfolio shows the status of each project, so you don’t miss any project due to juggling between many projects simultaneously.
+You can see the portfolio of the ongoing projects by zooming out on the day-to-day tasks at Asana.
+The portfolio shows the status of each project, so you don’t miss any project due to juggling many projects simultaneously.

 Monday, unlike Asana, doesn’t have a proper portfolio management section.
 However, Monday has a feature named ‘Groups’ that you can use to group any sub-benchmark of your project.
 Using the group tool, you can make a portfolio tab by integrating all your current projects in one place.